-Created by the Association of Biodiversity Information, this site provides access to information on more than 70,000 plants, animals, and ecosystems of the United States, Canada, and Latin America.
+Created by the Association of Biodiversity Information, this site provides access to information on plants, animals, and ecosystems of the United States, Canada, and Latin America.
 Entries for organisms provide common name, scientific name, taxonomic hierarchy, distribution, conservation status, ecology and life history information, references, and more.
 NatureServe includes particularly in-depth coverage for rare and endangered species.

 Science.gov is a gateway to authoritative government science information and research results.
 It includes access to information on topics such as biology and nature, energy, earth and ocean sciences, environment, natural resources, and much more.

 United States Environmental Protection Agency (EPA)